nqhiggins/E-Commerce-Consumer-Behavior/README.md

 **There is not any additional documentation at this time.**

 ## Versioning
-<ins>This group project had five people making regular updates often.</ins>
+This group project had five people making regular updates often.